In shared usage, if other users are running jobs, you may experience a “waiting time” before your job starts.

 ./a.out

-This time, we modified the value of elapstim_req to end in 4 hours.
+This time, we modified the elapstim_req value so that the job finishes within 4 hours.

 #!/bin/bash